Redknoff55/PlantPouch/DOCKER_DEPLOY.md

 ### One-time Setup

 1. Create a Docker Hub account at https://hub.docker.com
-2. Create a repository called `equipmanager`
+2. Create a repository called `plantpouch`

 ### Build and Push